 The second reason for the discrepancy between conventional wisdom and reality is the conflation of the increasing percentage of fundamentalists among working-class Americans who are believers with an increase in the percentage of fundamentalists in working-class America as a whole.
 The believers in Fishtown who said they were fundamentalist grew from 34 percent in the 1970s to 46 percent in the 2000s.
-The political fallout of that fundamentalism-for example, opposition to the teaching of evolution in the public schools-gives the impression of growing fundamentalism in working-class and middleclass America.
+The political fallout of that fundamentalism-for example, opposition to the teaching of evolution in the public schools-gives the impression of growing fundamentalism in working-class and middle-class America.
 But that is mostly an illusion.
-When we include all of the population in the calculation (not just believers), 32 percent of Fishtown was fundamentalist in the 1970s, and 34 percent was in the Two-thirds 2000s-in effect. change. of Fishtown no fundamentalist, and it has apparently been that way for almost forty years.
+When we include all of the population in the calculation (not just believers), 32 percent of Fishtown was fundamentalist in the 1970s, and 34 percent was in the 2000s-in effect, no change.
+Two-thirds of Fishtown is not fundamentalist, and it has apparently been that way for almost forty years.